CarlosViniMSouza/NextJS-Docs/content/part02.md

 - [Server-side Rendering](https://nextjs.org/docs/basic-features/pages#server-side-rendering): The HTML is generated on **each request**.

-Importantly, Next.js lets you choose which pre-rendering form you'd like to use for each page.
-You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others.

 **We recommend using Static Generation** over Server-side Rendering for performance reasons.
 Statically generated pages can be cached by CDN with no extra configuration to boost performance.
 However, in some cases, Server-side Rendering might be the only option.

 You can also use Client-side Rendering along with Static Generation or Server-side Rendering.
 That means some parts of a page can be rendered entirely by client side JavaScript.
 To learn more, take a look at the [Data Fetching](https://nextjs.org/docs/basic-features/data-fetching/client-side) documentation.